shaileshdev4/pa-tools-mcp/typescript/servers/README.md

 The MCP server should not require authentication for us to perform this verification.
-If authentication is required, one option is to allow an open request when in the `Development` environment, but require authentication in other environments.
-Our process will set the `ASPNETCORE_ENVIRONMENT` environment variable to `Development` when performing this verification.
+If authentication is required, one option is to allow an open request when in the `development` environment, but require authentication in other environments.
+Our process will set the `NODE_ENV` environment variable to `development` when performing this verification.

 We make a StreamableHttp connection to your server (not SSE).
 Your MCP endpoint should be at the root level and should not be in separate path.